sslover/node-express-mongodb-heroku-boilerplate/README.md

 ### This App's Framework and NodeJS

-Libraries and frameworks are created for all programming languages to make complicated programming tasks more easier to program.
-A database library will create the connection to the database server, insert and query data and return a result that is easily used.
-A framework involves the same ideas of a library but it usually is larger in size and complexity - picking a framework is usually done at the beginning of development because it is often difficult to switch to another.
-Android, Arduino, OpenFrameworks, Sinatra, Ruby on Rails, Django and Processing are frameworks, each is a collection of libraries to interact with lower level code.

-Libraries and frameworks are available to make your programming life easier - someone else has had similar tasks and requirements so they organized their code into a library and made it available to the community.

 #### ExpressJS

 ExpressJS (http://expressjs.com/guide.html) is a popular framework for building web applications in NodeJS.
 ExpressJS's core is taken from the Connect framework.